Portfolio & Directed Field Experience

 Directed Field Experience FAQ

-Directed Field Experience (DFE) is the MSSL or Building-Level Licensure capstone course and is designed so that you can take the beliefs, values, theory and knowledge that you’ve discussed in the classroom and transfer them to hands-on administrative responsibility.
+Directed field experience (DFE) is the MSSL or Building-Level Licensure capstone course and is designed so that you can take the beliefs, values, theory and knowledge that you’ve discussed in the classroom and transfer them to hands-on administrative responsibility.
 Under the supervision of a building administrator and a University supervisor, you will log a minimum of 100 hours of DFE covering a wide array of administrative responsibilities within the school setting.
-Download the Log of Student Intern Activities 82.18 Kb.

 When can I begin my DFE?

-Because the DFE is intended to be the capstone course your program, before August 2007, you must have successfully completed 12 MSSL credit hours and six MAEd credit hours.
-After August 2007, you must have successfully completed 15 MSSL credit hours and nine MAEd credit hours before entering the DFE.
+Because the DFE is intended to be the capstone course of your program, before August 2013, you must have successfully completed 15 MAS credit hours and 9 EDU credit hours before entering the DFE.
+After August 2013, you must have successfully completed 18 MAS credit hours and 6 EDU hours.
 To apply for the DFE, you must be in good standing with the district and building in which you are employed.

 We will contact you at your Baker email address when it is time for you to apply for the DFE.